-No content marketing strategy will success if the content itself isn’t good enough.
+No content marketing strategy will succeed if the content itself isn’t good enough.

 Sometimes content marketing can also fail even though both the plan and the content are sound.
 This happens when there is no logical link between the business and the content, when the two aren’t in alignment.
 If the content doesn’t somehow relate back to the business, it doesn’t matter how wonderful the content is or how strategic your plan, there will be a disconnect and you’ll lose out on conversions.